Hojoon Owen Lee – Instrument Advisor

-Owen’s violin adventure began in 2002, when he began importing violins, violas, cellos, and basses from various countries including China, Korea, and Germany.
+Owen Lee began his violin adventure in 2002, when he began importing violins, violas, cellos, and basses from various countries including China, Korea, and Germany.

 Through diligent effort and excellent customer service, Owen built strong relationships with many well-known violin shop owners across the country.
 When they talked about the violin business and meeting customer expectations, one problem kept coming up: the inability to improve on the instruments provided by third parties.

 This led Owen to renowned violinmaker and restorer Amos Hargrave in Lawrence, Kansas.
-Working with Hargrave, Owen learned the skills of violin making as they restored Old Italian instruments and restored the health of other fine instruments as well.
-While in Kansas, Owen developed long lasting relationships with music teachers, players, and professor on whose instruments he worked.
-Owen has refinished over 500 violins and done countless professional touch ups.
+Working with Hargrave, Owen learned the skills of violin making as they restored old Italian instruments as well as other fine instruments.

 Daniel began his violinistic journey in the fourth grade, and came up through the public school music program.
 Along the way, he took a number of Superior ratings at Solo Festivals, won chairs in many Junior High and High School Honor Orchestras, and was a member of Youth Symphony West for four years.
 He attended the Conservatory of Music at University of The Pacific, where he majored in Music Education and studied violin under Warren van Bronkhorst.

 Daniel took his degree in English Literature at San Francisco State University, but still found time to play with San Francisco Children’s Opera, The University Symphony, and other community musical groups.